cinvesrob/Aria/README.txt

   make CXX="g++-4.6"

+These will be used when building or reduilding the ARIA library as well as example and test programs from examples/ and tests/.
+ArNetworking also has similar variables.

 CXXFLAGS    Additional compile flags passed to the C++ compiler.
 You
             can add GCC options to enable profiling, optimizations, etc.
             For example, to rebuild ARIA optimized for the Atom CPU found in the LX/MTX embedded computer, add -mtune=atom and -O2: make clean; make CXXFLAGS="-mtune=atom -O2"
+            Or, to include all symbols to see more information in the output of ArLog::logBacktrace():
+              make CXXFLAGS="-O0 -rdynamic"
+            Or to enable profiling:
+              make CXXFLAGS="-pg -fprofile-arcs"
             These compiler flags will be used in addition to ARIA's default flags.